 Sixties Scoop

-indigenous persons walking with sixties scoop flag
+group of people walking with sixties scoop banner

 In 2017, the Ontario Superior Court ruled in favour of Sixties Scoop survivors, finding that the federal government did not take adequate steps to protect their cultural identity when they were taken from their homes.
 Seeing this, Adam North Peigan grew determined to have the Provincial Government of Alberta issue an apology for its role in the Sixties Scoop.